vpavlin/hardhat-abigen/README.md

 This tool parses content of Hardhat produced `artifacts` directory, extracts all valid ABIs and generates Go bindings using `abigen`.

+It assumes `abigen` commandline tool is installed and available on `$PATH`.
+You can download `abigen` from https://geth.ethereum.org/downloads/

 ## Usage

 ```